 - Boosting your confidence

-- Preventing your surrounding teeth from drifting out of place
+- Preventing the surrounding teeth from moving out of place

-- Maintaining the shape of your facial muscles
+- Maintaining the shape and integrity of the facial structure

 - Enabling you to eat a wider variety of foods with ease

 - Lasting 10+ years if cared for properly

 When patients receive a dental bridge, many times, they are worried that it will feel uncomfortable or that it will not fit the way their natural teeth did.
 However, this is not the case.
 A dental bridge should feel as comfortable and real as your natural teeth.
 In fact, many patients say that their bridges are more comfortable than their natural teeth were.
 This is especially true for patients who had large fillings or restorations.
 Not only will your bridges look and feel natural, but they will also function the way your natural teeth did.
 Another similarity between dental crowns and natural teeth is the maintenance process.
 Retaining the look and function of your dental bridge involves a few simple steps.